depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 ## Modification of a Subscription
 ### PATCH /ngsi-ld/v1/subscriptions/{subscriptionId}
-Not Implemented in Alpha 1
+Not Implemented in Alpha Release 1

 ## Querying for Subscriptions
 ### GET /ngsi-ld/v1/subscriptions